kivanccakmak/tcp_proxy/README.md

 # usage

-As illustrated above, we assume that the experiment needs 4 devices - and commands provided with IP addresses of figure.
+As illustrated above, we assume that the experiment needs 4 devices - *commands provided with IP addresses of figure*.
-We also assume that proxy devices would have two different interfaces, one for getting incoming data and one for forwarding data.
+We also assume that proxy devices would have two different interfaces, one for getting incoming data and one for forwarding data - *commands below provided with ethernet interfaces(eth0, eth1) but those can be anything, such as wlan0 etc*.

-## configuration
+### configuration
-Connect devices as in topology figure and download copy repo to all of them.
-Consequently, if you use different ip addresses, change network.conf file, which is in root directory of repo.
+Connect devices as in topology figure and copy repo to all of them.
+Consequently, if you use different ip addresses, change **network.conf** file, which is in root directory of repo.

-### stream
+#### network.conf's stream
 provide file to forward into stream device's stream/ directory, and update file\_name variable.

 ### brctl usage